openstack-archive/kolla-kubernetes/doc/source/private-registry.rst

     #   ImagePullSecret
     kubectl patch serviceaccount default -p '{"imagePullSecrets":[{"name":"private-docker-registry-secret"}]}'

-Now, your kubernetes cluster should have access to the private docker registry.
+Now, your kubernetes cluster should have access to the private Docker registry.